svchinche/tech-topics-with-demo/linux/README.md

 5
 ```

-Move all files with .txt with .txt1 in same directory, if already moved then it should not move
+Move all .txt files with .txt1, if some files already moved then command should ignore that since they are already moved
 -----------------------------------------------------------------------------------------------

-for eg. in below ex xyz txt file already move, command should ignore that
+for eg. in below  xyz txt1 file already moved, command should ignore that
 ```
 [root@mum00aqm test]# ll
 total 0